lf-energy/foundation/project-stages.md

  * Have a defined governing body of at least 5 or more members (owners and core maintainers), of which no more than 1/3 is affiliated with the same employer.
 In the case there are 5 governing members, 2 may be from the same employer.
  * Have a documented and publicly accessible description of the project's governance, decision-making, and release processes.
- * Have a healthy number of committers from at least two organizations.
-A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
+ * Have a healthy number of maintainers from at least two organizations.
+A maintainer or committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
- * Adopt the LF Energy Code of Conduct.
- * Explicitly define a project governance and committer process.
-This is preferably laid out in a GOVERNANCE.md file and references a CONTRIBUTING.md and OWNERS.md file showing the current and emeritus committers.
  * Have a public list of project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the project website).
- * Other metrics as defined by the applying Project during the application process in cooperation with the TAC.
- * Receive a supermajority vote from the TAC to move to Mature stage.
+ * Receive a supermajority vote from the TAC to move to Graduated stage.
 Projects can move directly from Sandbox to Mature status if they can demonstrate sufficient maturity and have met all requirements.

 ### Emeritus Stage